fosterrath-mila/ift6759/projects/project1/utilities.md

 Feel free to ignore this function and instead only rely on its subfunctions (``draw_daily_ghi`` and ``plot_ghi_curves``) if you want to incorporate it into your own code, or if you wish to customize it in any way.

+Remember that you might not be able to forward display windows from Helios nodes to your local display manager.
+This might force you to run these visualization completely offline.